JiFish/babel/README.md

 ```

 Minecraft accepts strictly non-valid JSON, so babel tries to too.
 Babel does it's best to read the books, but if it's having issues your best bet is to ensure the file is valid JSON.

+**Important note**: There is no easy way to find out how much text will fit on a page and Minecraft will allow pages longer than it can display.
+The simplest way to figure out the correct page lengths is to write the pages in minecraft itself, then copy the text out.
+Another option is to use an online tool such as [GamerGeek's Book Tool](https://www.gamergeeks.net/apps/minecraft/give-command-generator/written-books).

 ### Advanced Books